Cruise Port schedule, live map, terminals, news

 Before 1868, when the harbour port Esbjerg was established, this area consisted of farms around which the town quickly developed - from population ~13,000 (1901) to ~70,000 (1970).
 Along with cargo shipping and commercial fishing industries, Esbjerg has well-developed agricultural export trade.
 Most visitors used to arrive by ferries from Harwich England.
 However, the regularly scheduled (since 1875) ferry service was terminated in 2014.
 Freight shipping with UK is still available - between Esbjerg and Immingham (England).

-For FY2018 (fiscal year), the port reported cargo turnover of 4,5 million tons, 6000+ port calls (ship dockings) and served 6 regularly-scheduled cargo routes linking to 25 port destinations.
+For FY2018 (fiscal year), the Port (locode DKEBJ) reported a cargo turnover of 4,5 million tons, 6000+ port calls (ship dockings) and served 6 regularly-scheduled cargo routes linking to 25 port destinations.

 Port Esbjerg cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Esbjerg, Denmark.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |26 August, 2023|